nginx/nginx-acme/README.md

 _This directive appeared in version 0.3.0._

-Requests the supported [certificate profile][draft-ietf-acme-profiles] _`name`_ from the ACME server.
+Requests the [certificate profile][draft-ietf-acme-profiles] _`name`_ from the ACME server.

-The `require` parameter will cause the account registration and certificate renewals to fail if the ACME server does not advertise support for the specified profile.
+The `require` parameter will cause certificate renewals to fail if the server does not support the specified profile.

 ### ssl_trusted_certificate